Primordial non-Gaussianities from inflation

 Superficially, this equation appears to be exactly that of a free massive field in flat space; however, it is not fully covariant under Poincar\'e transformations.
-The mass in particular is not a constant, but rather depends explicitly on the conformal time $\eta$,
+The mass is not a constant, but depends rather on the conformal time $\eta$,